sageserpent-open/kineticMerge/documents/designNotes/codeMotion.md

 # Splice Migration #

-This pertains to migrating an insertion of new code adjacent to some code that already exists in the base side and which moves elsewhere on either the left or right side; the insertion takes place on the opposite side to the move.
+This is motivated by having to migrate an insertion of new content adjacent to some content that already exists in the base side and which moves elsewhere on either the left or right side; the insertion takes place on the opposite side to the move.

+In contrast with change migration, the destination section should *not* be substituted; rather the inserted content should migrate to land adjacent to the destination section, either preceding or succeeding it depending on how it was originally inserted.

+Again, the inserted code has to be suppressed at its original location, because it has migrated.

+In practice, it is not enough to simply transplant the inserted sections, because there may be content adjacent to the destination section that is sitting in exactly the place that the migrated insertion needs to go.

+There is also the wrinkle that if we have a move, not only can content be *inserted* adjacent to source of the move, but there may be *deletions or edits to existing content in the base side* adjacent to the source of the move; these are not applied to the moved section, because that section still exists adjacent to them.
+So it is potentially a mixture of insertions, deletions and edits that require such migration.

+At this point some terminology is useful - for a move, we speak of it as having *anchors*, these are the sections involved in a move, namely the base section at the source of the move, the unmoved section on the opposite side of the move (with the insertions, deletions and edits adjacent to it) and the destination section on the side of the move.

+The three anchors are used to set up three-way merges between the adjacent content on the base side, the side opposite to the move and the move destination side.
+This is done for both content preceding the anchors and succeeding the anchors, so there are two merged outcomes; these are referred to as *splices*, and it is these that are actually migrated.

+The content adjacent to the base anchor disappears naturally from the merge output, and both the opposite side's adjacent content **and** the move destination side's adjacent content are suppressed.
+Once this is done, the splices are simply inserted, preceding or succeeding the move destination anchor.

+There is a subtlety in that a splice may succeed one anchor and precede a later anchor, being bracketed by the two.
+If the corresponding moves are in parallel, the splice must be inserted only once, being shared between the bracketing move destination anchors.